 A great way of seeing the highland pastures is by hopping aboard the Bezau Aerial tramway (Bezau Seilbahn).

-Spread across verdant knolls and girdled by pine-clad slopes, Schwarzenberg is the best-known village in the Bregenz Forest.
-Representing the Bregenz Forest at its most scenic, postcard-pretty Schwarzenberg has its fair share of well-preserved homes hung with wooden shingles.
+Spread across verdant knolls and girdled by pine-clad slopes, Schwarzenberg is the best-known village in the Bregenzwald.
+Representing the Bregenzwald at its most scenic, postcard-pretty Schwarzenberg has its fair share of well-preserved homes hung with wooden shingles.